ryan-mcclue/musings/notes.md

 code finalised and improved readability
 (in which case a tradeoff is made between understanding functionality and semantics)

 templates add complexity in the debugger (no actual names). only really useful if you save a ton of code (not much code to just write each implementation) if templates are necessary then just use meta-programming as it is much more powerful.

-optimise for worst case (looking out on whole world) not best case (in front of wall, don't render what is behind). we care about highest framerate, not lowest.

-virtually never use lookup tables as ram memory is often 100x slower (so unless you can't compute in 100 of instructions)

 don't think about memory management, but rather memory usage. if having to worry about freeing etc. done something wrong.

-for sparseness think about line mapping and how the data will be stored so as to pick what is the best size to map to this.

-focus on craftmanship, knowledge of hardware, low-level, what to focus on is what is important rather than what editor/language using etc.

-gravatar requires more memory than retro games on the SNES etc.

-being able to draw out debug information is very useful. time spent visualising is never wasted (in debugger expressions also) when writing routines with coordinates have to handle out-of-bounds

 writing code guides you to the right design, e.g. made same call -> put into function; require args in function -> struct;